amacfie/mathtext/text_gen/README.md

 ## Training

-Pick the largest batch size you can fit on your GPU;
-some trial and error may be required.
-Bigger models take more VRAM.

 We are ready to train.
 Since the following is a long-running command you may want to run it in tmux:
 ```bash